Canadian Radio Broadcasting Commission: Operations

 The CRBC acquired radio stations in Ottawa, Vancouver and Moncton from the CNR Radio network for $50,000 as well as CNR Radio studios in various other cities and leased or established additional stations in Montreal, Chicoutimi, Quebec City, Toronto and Windsor.
 The stations had been created in the 1920s by Canadian National Railways to provide broadcasting for railway passengers but were also heard by the general public and functioned, along with up two dozen stations across the country on which CNR Radio leased time, as an early national radio network.
 The CRBC also hired private stations across the country to carry at least three hours a day of CRBC programming.
 These affiliates were known as "basic stations".
 CRBC-owned or leased stations had the prefix "CRC" in their call-letters.

 E. Austin Weir, formerly of the CNR radio network, became the CRBC's program director.
 He was terminated, however, for not providing enough programming.
 Weir was replaced by Ernie Bushnell who became director of CRBC programming in Ontario and Western Canada and Arthur Dupont who was responsible for Quebec and the Maritimes.

 Programming

-Network programming included orchestral music, live Metropolitan Opera radio broadcasts from NBC and New York Philharmonic Orchestra broadcasts from CBS, dramatized informational programs such as The Youngbloods of Beaver Band which serialized life on a western Canadian farm.
+Network programming included orchestral music, live Metropolitan Opera radio broadcasts from NBC and New York Philharmonic Orchestra broadcasts from CBS, dramatized informational programs such as The Youngbloods of Beaver Bend which serialized life on a western Canadian farm.
 One of the best known national drama series was Radio Theatre Guild produced in Montreal by Rupert Caplan.
 Under program director Ernie Bushnell, CRBC increased the number of weekly English language series being broadcast over the network to 17 by the time of the network's demise.